adnammit/notes/git.md

-git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the working tree git rm foo                      remove local and remove remote on next push git rm --cached foo.txt         retain local and remove remote on next push
+git reset --hard master         reset HEAD and make files identical to master git clean                       remove untracked files from the working tree git rm foo                      remove local and remove remote on next push git rm --cached foo.txt         retain local and remove remote on next push, but this will delete foo.txt for others who pull -- instead use: git update-index --assume-unchanged foo.txt

 # VIEWING HISTORY
 git log --follow foo.txt        see commit history of file